dartmouth-cs52/dartmouth-cs52.github.io/lectures/09_routing/index_slides.md

 .small[![](img/fuq-table.jpg)]

-* Pitch Signups!
-* Lab 3 extension
+* Project Pitching Next Week!
-* SA5: Routing (super easy) due Thurs
+* SA5: Routing (super short)
-* SA6: Redux out Weds
+* SA6: Redux (extra short)
-* Tiny Quiz Thurs

 ???
-* only one pitch signup so far - its 2 minutes, if you don't sign up i'll just assign final projects!
+* people were way grumpier last time - you are all so sunny!
+* we should start talking about final project ideas!
+* thursday we'll discuss in more detail - but get excited!
 * there will be another short for redux going out soon.
 * these are all super short just to get your starterpacks up and ready